yassnethga/DBMS_01/README.md

 **Question 1.3:** The SQL solution uses `ORDER BY timestamp` even though `timestamp` is stored as type `TEXT`.
 Why does chronological sorting still work correctly?
 Under what condition would it fail?

 > *Your answer:*
+     The file pattern `sensordata/T02_*.csv` ensures that only files for sensor T02 are processed.
+    Even though `grep -h "T02"` filters the correct lines, using `sensordata/*.csv` would load all sensor files, which is inefficient and unnecessary.
+    Therefore, the file pattern is important because it limits input files and improves performance.

 ---